Computer algebra system: History

+Building on the success of MATHLAB and other early CAS, back at MIT, W. A. Martin began deliberations regarding a new symbolic mathematics system, Macsyma, that would combine all the work of himself, of Carl Engelman and of Joel Moses, and would use the latest algorithms that they heard about at the 1966 SYMSAM.
+Macsyma was made public at the 1971 SIGSAM Symposium.

 In 1987, Hewlett-Packard introduced the first hand-held calculator CAS with the HP-28 series.
 Other early handheld calculators with symbolic algebra capabilities included the Texas Instruments TI-89 series and TI-92 calculator, and the Casio CFX-9970G.

-The first popular computer algebra systems were muMATH, Reduce, Derive (based on muMATH), and Macsyma; a copyleft version of Macsyma is called Maxima.
+The follow-on popular computer algebra systems include muMATH, Reduce, Derive (based on muMATH), and Macsyma; a copyleft version of Macsyma is called Maxima.
 Reduce became free software in 2008.
 Commercial systems include Mathematica and Maple, which are commonly used by research mathematicians, scientists, and engineers.
 Freely available alternatives include SageMath (which can act as a front-end to several other free and nonfree CAS).
 Other significant systems include Axiom, GAP, Maxima and Magma.

 The movement to web-based applications in the early 2000s saw the release of WolframAlpha, an online search engine and CAS which includes the capabilities of Mathematica.

-More recently, computer algebra systems have been implemented using artificial neural networks, though as of 2020 they are not commercially available.
+More recently, computer algebra systems have been implemented using artificial neural networks.

 Symbolic manipulations

-The symbolic manipulations supported typically include:
+At its inception around 1968, Macsyma (an acronym for Project MAC's SYmbolic MAnipulator), was written in LISP and designed to utilize multiple data representations.
+Its general expression representation was modeled after FORMAC, though adapted to use LISP list structures.
+While this allowed the software to represent any arbitrary mathematical expression, its built-in simplifier had limited capabilities.

+To address specific mathematical operations, Macsyma included a rational function representation—similar to ALPAK—which processed ratios of multivariable polynomials with integer coefficients.
+This representation relied on a greatest common divisor (GCD) algorithm to automatically maintain these functions in simplified forms.
+As the software evolved, its developers expanded its architecture to include additional representations, notably for power series.

+A Computer Algebra System typically includes symbolic manipulations such as: